abdulwahabO/filebox/README.md

 ## Overview

 A simple web-based file storage service built ontop of AWS infrastructure.
-As shown in the demo below, users signin with their Github account and can upload files from their computer A more thorough discussion of this project can be found on my portfolio sites at [abdulwahabo.github.io/filebox](https://abdulwahabo.github.io/filebox)
+As shown in the demo below, users login with their Github account and can upload files from their computer.
+A more thorough discussion of this project can be found on my portfolio sites at [abdulwahabo.github.io/filebox](https://abdulwahabo.github.io/filebox)

 ![](filebox-demo.gif)

 ## Tech Stack

-* Java 11 - For writing most of the application code.
+* Java 11 - For the application backend code.
 * Spring Boot - Java web framework.
 * AWS DynamoDB - NoSQL store for persisting user data and file metadata.
 * AWS S3 - For secure storage of the actual files.